55 important questions and answers - Bandera County Courier

 37. Can you get infected a second time?

 Apparently yes, there is at least evidence of this, for example in a woman in Japan, but also in people in China.
 That would be like many other harmless corona viruses.
 It is still unclear how often this is to be expected and whether the disease will be more mild.
 The findings could also have been cases in which the disease simply had not yet healed and the virus had not completely disappeared.
-Who a Covid – 19 – disease has survived, is therefore not immune to it with certainty, but should behave like everyone who is not yet ill: careful.
+Who a Covid – 19) has survived the disease, is therefore not immune to it with certainty, but should behave like everyone who is not yet ill: careful.

 38. Are there doctors or hospitals that are particularly well prepared for corona patients?